Sacred Heart High School, Hammersmith: Admissions

 Sacred Heart is a girls' school for ages 11–18, located in Hammersmith.
 The former convent only accepts girls of the Catholic faith and a uniform is obligatory for all girls during the seven years at Sacred Heart.
 Approximately 900 girls attend the school.
 As of September 2022, the headteacher is Mrs. S O’Donovan.

 History

 Foundation

 The school was founded by nuns of the Society of the Sacred Heart in 1893.
 One of the school buildings is named after the order's founder Madeleine Sophie Barat.
 It is built on an historic site with a long Catholic tradition dating back to 1609.
 In 1869 Archbishop Manning decided to convert the convent into a seminary but the original buildings were found to be unsuitable.

 By January 1876 John Francis Bentley, the architect of Westminster Cathedral, had completed the plans for the current Tudor styled buildings.
 By July 1884 the seminary was complete, consisting of a chapel, library, school, refectory, common room and upwards of sixty study bedrooms for staff and students.
+The buildings are now Grade II* listed.

+The pipe organ in the chapel is by Belgian organ maker Hippolyte Loret and was originally commissioned by the Society of the Sacred Heart in France.
+In 1904, when the French government threatened to seize the society's headquarters, the organ was dismantled and smuggled from Paris to Hammersmith.
+In 2026 the school secured funding to restore the organ.